GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Introduction

-We present a hyperparameter-free online RAG framework for DFSTC tasks, namely GORAG.
-The GORAG framework consists of three steps: graph construction, candidate label retrieval, and text classification, aim at addressing the uniform-index, threshold-dependent and narrow-source issues.
+We summarize our novel contributions as follows. \begin{itemize}[leftmargin=10pt] \item We present an online RAG framework for DFSTC tasks, namely GORAG, which consists of three steps: Graph Construction, Candidate Label Retrieval, and Text Classification, aiming to address the Uniform-indexing, Non-adaptive Retrieval, and Narrow-source issues.

 \item We develop a novel graph edge weighting mechanism based on the text keywords' importance within the text corpus, which enables our approach to effectively model the relevance between keywords and labels, thereby helping the more accurate retrieval.